paritoshmittal12/visual-words/README.md

 <p align="center">
   <img src="images/desert.png">
   <img src="images/kitchen.png">
-  Visualization of the Image(Left) and it's corresponding wordmap
+  Visualization of the Image(Left) and it's corresponding wordmap (Right)
 </p>

 It is interesting to learn that conventional approach can achieve an accuracy of **~73%** on test data.